OrderedChaos-Dev/ProjectVibrantJourneys/README.md

 For feature requests, please check the wiki to see if it is already planned.
 If you have any questions, ask on one of the forums.

+**Cascading World Gen Issues**
+You will see these errors pop up in the log, especially when generating willow swamps and redwoods for the first time.
+Depending on how many mods you have or how strong your PC is, it may lag your game.
+Sometimes it is easy to fix, but not always, especially when it comes to large trees.
+I try to fix as much as I can.

 **FAQ**

 1. Can you make this for xyz Minecraft version?